tinacms/tina-graphql-gateway/packages/client/readme.md

 import type * as Tina from "../.tina/types";

 export async function getServerProps({ params }) {
-  const client = new Client({...});
+  // Omitted for brevity, see above for how to configure your client const client = new Client({...});

   export const request = async (